Patient education: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)

 ERCP is a safe procedure and serious complications are uncommon.
 If complications do occur, they are usually mild, and may include the following:

-- Pancreatitis (inflammation of the pancreas) is the most frequent complication, occurring in about 3 to 5 percent of people undergoing ERCP.
+●Pancreatitis (inflammation of the pancreas) is the most frequent complication, occurring in about 3 to 5 percent of people undergoing ERCP.
 When it occurs, it is usually mild, causing abdominal pain and nausea, which resolve after a few days in the hospital.
 Rarely pancreatitis may be more severe.
-(See "Patient information: Acute pancreatitis (Beyond the Basics)".)
+(See "Patient education: Acute pancreatitis (Beyond the Basics)".)

 The following symptoms should be reported immediately: